llemr-conspiracy/llemr/docs/getting-started/production.rst

 	-rw------- cert.key

 Alternatively, you can generate your own certificates for nginx to use.
 Because these will be self-signed, they will cause all web browers to display a certificate warning the first time vising the site.
-To generate certificates, run this from the root directory of Osler:
+To generate certificates, run this from the root directory of LLEMR:

 .. code-block:: console